 A lawsuit for the death of a loved one is likely something you want to get behind you quickly.
 There may be opportunities to settle your case and end it more quickly, but these opportunities do not always result in complete compensation and may leave your family struggling.
 It is important to have an attorney represent you in this process to ensure that you get the full benefits you are entitled to to help you and your family after a family member dies in an accident.
-Fayetteville wrongful death lawyer Ken Kieklak may be able to help you with your case and advise you on whether or not to accept a settlement offer for wrongful death.
-Fayetteville AR personal injury lawyer Ken Kieklak, can also help you understand how long your case will take.
+Our Fayetteville wrongful death lawyers might be able to help you with your case and advise you on whether or not to accept a settlement offer for wrongful death.

-How Long Does a Wrongful Death Lawsuit Take in AR?
+How Long Does it Take to Settle a Wrongful Death Lawsuit in Arkansas?